liuyaanng/antovim/README.md

 ### Extending lists

-To extend the global list, simply extend it.
+To extend the global list, you can simply extend it.
 The example below shows how you would add swaps for 'yes', 'no' and 'maybe':

 ```vim